-The last includes many different replicas of the buildings that make up the 21 Spanish missions.
-They are all laid out in a big case and it was cool to see the ones I had already visited.
+The last includes many replicas of the buildings that make up the 21 Spanish California missions.
+They are all laid out in a big case, and it was cool to see the ones I had already visited.

-You also enter this chapel from the alter section, which allows you to walk right up to the alter as you walk into the chapel.
+You also enter this chapel from the altar section, which allows you to walk right up to the altar as you walk into the chapel.

-The alter was pretty interesting as it had a doll version of the Blessed Mother ( at least that is what it looked like).
+The alter was pretty distinct as it had a doll version of the Blessed Mother (at least that is what it looked like).

-After about 30 minutes of walking around I had seen all that the mission had to offer and headed out.
-This is a beautiful mission but not one of the best as it still needs a lot of building to be back to its original state; however it is free, so it’s hard to complain about it.
+After about 30 minutes of walking around, I had seen all that the mission had to offer and headed out.
+This is a beautiful mission but not one of the best, as it still needs a lot of work to be back at its original state.
+However it is free, so it’s hard to complain about it.
 Read more about the missions drive here and let me know what you think about this mission in the comment.